AdobeDocs/campaign-classic.pt-BR/help/platform/using/privacy-management.md

 ![](assets/privacy-gdpr-use-cases.png)

-Para obter mais informações, consulte [Direito de acesso e direito de ser esquecido](#right-access-forgotten) e [Consentimento, Retenção e Funções](#consent-retention-roles).
+Para obter mais informações, consulte [Direito de acesso e direito de ser esquecido](#right-access-forgotten) e [Consentimento, retenção e funções](#consent-retention-roles).

 <!--This section presents general information on what Privacy management is and the features provided by Adobe Campaign to manage the [Right to Access and Right to be Forgotten](#right-access-forgotten).